top of page

 My Interest

 During my sophomore year, my friend John mentioned he was writing a paper on the event, and he said in passing that one of the autopsy doctors probed the President’s back wound with his little finger and could feel its end, meaning the bullet could not have gone all the way through and on into Governor Connally as the official history requires.
-That really piqued my interest, and I decided to head to the library to see what could be had on the assassination.
+That really piqued my interest, and I decided to head to the university's library to see what could be had on the assassination.

 Media Misconduct